How will markets surprise investors this year?

 Looking further ahead, we are concerned about fiscal debt and how that will unwind over time.
 Governments have been borrowing from the future and at some point, this will have to be addressed.

-Our interest rates remain low and will likely remain so for the rest of the year, while the monetary policy environment is conducive to a recovery.
+Our interest rates remain low and are likely to remain so for the rest of the year, while the monetary policy environment is conducive to a recovery.

 Globally, the environment bodes well for equities given the amount of capital being pumped into economies.
-Global bonds, however, should be considered more carefully, and some pain will likely be experienced down the line.
+Global bonds, however, should be considered more carefully, and some pain is likely to be experienced down the line.

 Equities not only offer good prospective returns, but also make a lot of sense from an inflation-hedge perspective.